 Here we have a question from someone who is looking to hire a freelancer, but it unearths a pain point: How do high-quality freelancers get themselves out there to alleviate this frustration felt by those who hire freelancers?
 There are a few tools out there attempting to alleviate this, but the pain point still exists.

 Stack Exchange is similar to Quora, but the communities are divided into specific exchanges.
 While many of the most popular exchanges are tech-heavy, there are still many others that aren’t (i.e. Home Improvement, Biology, Japanese Language).

 One of the questions asked in freelancing.stackexchange.com revolves around tracking hours you are working for clients.
 In the discussion, I see that there is a growing movement away from hourly billing for certain types of freelancers and a move toward a project rate, or simply a day rate.
 If I’m building a time-tracking app for freelancers (I am), then this information could sway me to alter my feature set to better meet this need than is currently being done by existing time-tracking apps.

 Again, a pain-point farm just waiting to be harvested.

 Reddit is a discussion and discovery platform where comments and links are voted upon, and topics are divided into “subreddits”.
 Anyone can create a subreddit on the fly, so there is probably already one for your target audience.

-With Reddit, some posts are links, some are stories, some are questions.
-As with the other sites mentioned, just start digging around and you will start to see some common pain points rising up or gaining popularity.
+With Reddit, some posts are links, some are stories, and some are questions.
+As with the other sites mentioned, just start digging around and you will start to see some common pain points rising or gaining popularity.

 To increase your chance of finding a valuable pain point, at the top of your subreddit, you can view the “top” items from the “this year,” which tends to remove the items that might just be of passing interest or centered on a current event.